[Last updated November 26, 2024]

 Begin with the basics.
 Ensure you have Social Security numbers for yourself, your spouse, if you’re married, and anyone else you’ll be claiming on your tax return, such as dependents.
 Keep birthdates for everyone on hand, as age can influence certain tax credits and deductions.

 Here’s where details of your annual income come into play.
 If you’ve been employed, you should receive W-2 forms from your employers.
 Those with diversified sources of income might receive various 1099 forms, capturing income from freelancing, investments, retirement distributions, and other avenues.
-If you have taken distributions from retirement accounts, have your RMD statements at hand.
+If you have taken distributions from retirement accounts, have your required minimum distribution statements at hand.

 Deductions can significantly reduce your taxable income, so having all relevant documentation is essential.
 Medical expenses, especially significant ones or those related to long-term care insurance, should be meticulously recorded.
 Homeowners should collect documents reflecting mortgage interest and property taxes paid.
 Charitable donations, whether in cash or in kind, are deductible, so organize all receipts and acknowledgment letters from charities.
 If you’ve ventured into energy-efficient home improvements, these come with their own set of deductions, so have those receipts handy.

 Tax credits reduce your tax liability directly and sometimes result in refunds.
-With the introduction of the new energy-efficient and clean vehicle credits for the year 2023, taxpayers should gather documents validating their eligibility, including purchase receipts or certifications for energy-efficient appliances or vehicles.
+Taxpayers should gather documents validating their eligibility for tax credits, including purchase receipts or certifications for energy-efficient appliances or vehicles.

 The previous year’s tax return serves as a template, which can be especially useful if there haven’t been significant changes in your financial situation.
 For speedy refunds, have your bank account and routing numbers ready for direct deposit.
 It’s not only faster but also more secure than traditional paper checks.